Tips For Travelers

 - Camera phones – That tourist with a camera phone may actually be taking a shot of your credit card or driver's license.
 Keep important personal information out of view from others.

-- Airplanes – Do not put any items that contain your social security number, card numbers, or financial institution account numbers in checked luggage.
-Always carry that with you.
+- Airplanes – Do not put any items that contain your card numbers or financial institution account numbers in checked luggage.
+Never carry your social security number with you, whether local or abroad.

 Email to a friend